jamesskyoung/supertable/README.md

 ```

 ## Event Handling
 The table can call back on cell click events, and row click events.
+The row click event receives a row object and the cell click event receives the raw data for this cell.

-Both events receive the row object.
-This row object contains the entire row, not just the atrtibutes that are displayed.
-To retrieve a single attribute from this row, simply use row[column].
+This row object contains the entire row, not just the attributes that are displayed.
+To retrieve a single attribute from this row, simply use row.*attribute* for a row click.
 For example:

 ```
 <SuperTable